ch4mpy/spring-addons/samples/tutorials/servlet-client/README.md

 ```
 We can now run the app and browse to [http://localhost:8080](http://localhost:8080).

-At first glance, things seam to be working: we can login on any of the configured OIDC Providers:
+At first glance, things seem to be working: we can login on any of the configured OIDC Providers:
-- before login, we can't access index and are redirect to login instead
+- before login, we can't access index and are redirected to login instead
 - after login on any of the configured, we can access the index
 - after logout, we can't access the index anymore

 But with a little more testing, we face a first issue: if we login again on an OIDC Providers we were already identified on, then we are not prompted for our credentials (login happens silently).
 To solve that, we'll have to configure [RP-Initiated Logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html) so that a session invalidation on our client is propagated to the OP.

 ## 2. RP-Initiated Logout
 Spring provides with a `LogoutSuccessHandler` for OIDC Providers implementing the [RP-Initiated Logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html): `OidcClientInitiatedLogoutSuccessHandler`.
-But do override some of the security filter-chain configuration, we have to provide a full `SecurityFilterChain` bean.
+But to override some of the security filter-chain configuration, we have to provide a full `SecurityFilterChain` bean.

 ### 2.1.
 Standard RP-Initiated Logout
 An OAuth2 client security filter-chain for an application needing to authenticate users will contain: